By David A. Brown

 No boat?
 Don’t like to get your feet wet?

-No worries — Florida’s central east coast offers several easily accessed fishing piers and jetties that bring anglers close to the deeper and more productive coastal waters along beaches and inlets.
-Add to that the briny breezes, melodic wave action and frequent dolphin sightings, and these scenic angling venues deliver a bounty of ambient appeal with a comfortable convenience that allows you to come and go as you please.
+No worries — it's time for you to learn how to how to pier fish.
+Florida’s central east coast offers several easily accessed fishing piers and jetties that bring anglers close to the deeper and more productive coastal waters along beaches and inlets.
+Add to that the briny breezes, melodic wave action and frequent dolphin sightings, and these scenic angling venues deliver a bounty of ambient appeal with a comfortable convenience that allows you to come and go as you please and learn how to pier fish in Florida.

 Piers like those at Daytona Beach, Cocoa Beach and Jupiter Inlet, along with pedestrian-friendly jetties at Ponce, Sebastian and Fort Pierce inlets, can produce just about any time, but consider the effects of lunar-driven tidal cycles.
 First, incoming tides signal increasing action as roaming predators such as mackerel, kingfish, tarpon, cobia, bluefish and sharks follow the baitfish schools that ride the rising water closer to these structures.